-While you run your own business, you will incur accountancy costs in relation to this.
-You may also, from time to time, incur legal costs for your company.
-These are both genuine business expenses, and they include:
+While you run your own business, you will incur accountancy costs in respect of this.
+You may also, from time to time, incur legal charges for your company.
+These are both genuine business costs, and they include:

 - Accountancy fees.
-Normally, a monthly payment, plus any one-off fees
+Typically, a monthly payment, plus any one-off fees.

 - Entertaining costs -these can be for the entertaining of past, present, or potential future clients.
 These costs are not tax-deductible.
-You can also claim for entertaining employees, however this falls under the annual event allowance (see below).
-Certainly, though, it is better if your business pays for these rather than you pay for them yourself.
+You can also claim to entertain employees; however, this falls under the annual event allowance (see below).
+Please note that although entertaining expenses are not tax-deductible, it is better if your business pays for them rather than paying for them yourself.

 - Bank charges and interest that you incur on your business bank account.

-- The annual £13 fee that you pay to Companies House when your business files the Confirmation Statement each year.
+- The annual £13 fee you pay to Companies House when your business files the Confirmation Statement each year.
 Any other Companies House fees that you incur when you make specific changes.
-Most changes with Companies House do not incur a fee, but a few do charge, such as when you change the company name and one or two others.
+Most changes with Companies House do not incur a fee, but a few changes do incur a fee, such as when you change the company name and one or two others.

 - Trivial Benefits -these cannot be more than £50 each time.
-Please note only directors and employees of a `close company’ can claim these.
+Only directors and employees of a `close company’ can claim these.
 The amount that you can claim is £300 per year for each director and employee.

-- Business clothing -you are only allowed to claim here if the clothing is part of a uniform or is protective clothing for your work
+- Business clothing -when are clothes for work tax-deductible?
+You will only receive tax relief for certain items of clothing therefore please read the guide on this to see what is covered.
+Basically, you are only allowed to claim if the dress is part of a uniform or is protective clothing for your work.

 - An annual event -the outing can be a meal out or a similar excursion.
-It may include your annual Christmas dinner as well as other events throughout the year.
+It may include your annual Christmas dinner and other events throughout the year.
 The available claim is up to £150 per employee per year.

 - Relocation costs -you can claim up to £8,000 in tax-deductible expenses, but these costs are subject to certain conditions.

-- Depreciation -this is the value of an asset that is written off as an expense.
+- Depreciation -this amount is the value of an asset you write off as an expense.

 Simplified expenses are an option that can be used by:

-There is more information on the HMRC website regarding this, if you fall into the above category of worker.
+There is more information on the HMRC website regarding this if you fall into the above worker category.

 The expenses that you pay for personally, as well as the expenses that your company pays directly, will reduce the taxable profit of your company or self-employed business.
-Therefore, it is important to claim for all of your genuine business expenditure.
-In turn, this will result in a lower tax charge for your business and when you come to pay tax, the amount due will be less than it would have otherwise been.
+Therefore, it is essential to claim all of your genuine business expenditures.
+In turn, this will result in a lower tax charge for your business, and when you come to pay tax, the amount due will be less than it would have otherwise been.

 This contractor expenses guide includes almost all types of allowable and tax-deductible business expenses that you may come across.

-Depending on your type of business, there may be other types of expenses that you can claim.
-Basically, you can claim for any costs or expenses that you incur as part of running and operating your business.
+Depending on your type of business, there may be other types of limited company expenses that you can claim.
+You can claim any costs or expenses you incur while running and operating your business.

-As mentioned, you should take note of any expenses that you incur when operating your own business.
+As mentioned, you should note any expenses you incur when operating your business.
 You should also obtain an invoice or receipt each time you incur a cost for your business.
-Your contractor accountant can guide you, if you are ever unsure.
+Your contractor accountant can guide you if you are ever unsure.

 As a final note, we have written many articles on most of the expenses that are listed above.
-Please have a look at these for more detailed information on what you can actually claim.
-Our articles also cover any rules that you need to be aware of as a contractor or small business owner.
+Please look at these for more detailed information on what you can claim.
+Our articles also cover any rules you need to know as a contractor or small business owner.